Blackjack1937/Birthday-attack-CBC/README.md

 ## 🔧 Compilation

-To compile the tests, use the `Makefile` with a specified block size:
+To compile the tests, use the `Makefile` with a specified block size: (Always make clean before choosing block size !)

 ```bash
 make BLOCKSIZE=32   # Options: 32, 48, or 64